Structured Data Guide

 Popular Products

-Visually rich product cards for sale, shown in a carousel above organic results.
+Visually rich product cards shown in a carousel above organic results, with price, image, and seller.

 Shopping